Are you wondering on how to make compost in the comfort of your backyard?

 Materials that are high in carbon can serve as your compost’s fiber.
-Some of the brown materials that you can include are dried florals, old flowers, sawdust straw, weeds, dead plants, and any other leaves.
+Some of the brown materials that you can include in your compost are dried florals, old flowers, sawdust straw, weeds, dead plants, and any other leaves.

 You can also add in some hay if you have them, and as well as torn cotton clothing, paper bags, paper towels, hair, and as well as egg shells.

 Starter or soil compost is not necessarily needed, but you can add a sprinkle of soil to help introduce the right types of bacteria, which will then help start the cycle of compost quickly.